agiliq/agiliq-jekyll/_posts/2018-07-25-frappe-web-pages.md

     Hub featured page<br/>
     {{custom_content}}

-Clear cache(cache can be cleared using `bench --site my.fourth clear-cache`) and reload your page.
+Clear cache and reload your page.
 It should start looking like:

 ![](/assets/images/frappe-web-pages/page-with-context.png)